-- any of the substantial number of U.S. and foreign patents and pending patent applications that we employ in our business, including those that Motorola assigned, licensed or sublicensed to us in connection with our 1999 recapitalization, will not lapse or be invalidated, circumvented, challenged, abandoned or licensed to others; - the license rights granted by Motorola in connection with our recapitalization will provide competitive advantages to us; - any of our pending or future patent applications will be issued or have the coverage originally sought; - any of the trademarks, copyrights, trade secrets, know-how or mask works that Motorola has assigned, licensed or sublicensed to us in connection with our recapitalization will not lapse or be invalidated, circumvented, challenged, abandoned or licensed to others; or - any of our pending or future trademark, copyright, or mask work applications will be issued or have the coverage originally sought.
+- any of the substantial number of U.S. and foreign patents and pending patent applications that we employ in our business, including those that Motorola assigned, licensed or sublicensed to us in connection with our 1999 recapitalization, will not lapse or be invalidated, circumvented, challenged, abandoned or licensed to others; - the license rights granted by Motorola in connection with our recapitalization will provide competitive advantages to us; - the license rights granted by LSI Logic in connection with our acquisition of its Gresham, Oregon semiconductor manufacturing facility will provide competitive advantages to us;

+- any of our pending or future patent applications will be issued or have the coverage originally sought; - any of the trademarks, copyrights, trade secrets, know-how or mask works that Motorola has assigned, licensed or sublicensed to us in connection with our recapitalization will not lapse or be invalidated, circumvented, challenged, abandoned or licensed to others; or - any of our pending or future trademark, copyright, or mask work applications will be issued or have the coverage originally sought.